-Modernization of contact center software as a part of a digital transformation strategy or a step toward a solution to business issues remains a hot topic.
-Companies try different options starting with the component replacement and ending with the replacement of the entire software.
+Modernization of contact center software as a part of a digital transformation strategy remains a hot topic.
+Companies try various options starting with component replacement and ending with a new software development project.

-Meanwhile, we found a more reasonable way to boost the contact center and help your company to broad audiences.
+Meanwhile, we found a more reasonable way to boost the contact center to help your business expand audiences and enhance customer experience.
 You can empower your legacy software with middleware.
-Read on to discover what it can provide you with, where it would be suitable to apply it and how it matches the entire architecture.
+Continue reading to discover:

 You may also like: Expectation and Reality: What Contact Center Will Suit Your Clients?

-What Magic Component Can Turn Legacy Contact Center Into Modern and Highly-Scalable
+Middleware is a Magic Component to Turn Legacy Contact Center Into Modern and Highly-Scalable

-You probably know that middleware is a middle layer of software connecting different solutions and reducing their burden.
-It’s reasonable that this approach can upgrade contact center software since it’s able to turn products with limited functionality into a connected ecosystem with various features.
+Middleware is a middle layer of software connecting different solutions and reducing the burden they usually have.
+Consequently, this approach can upgrade contact center software since it can turn products with limited functionality into a seamlessly connected ecosystem with broad functionality.

-In case of a content center upgrading, middleware is capable to:
+In case of a content center upgrading, middleware is capable of: